exercism/configlet/README.md

 In this case, the track has chosen to implement two of the three available tests.
 If a track uses a _test generator_ to generate an exercise's test suite, it _must_ use the contents of the `tests.toml` file to determine which tests to include in the generated test suite.

-The `configlet sync` command allows tracks to keep `tests.toml` files up to date.
-The command will compare the tests specified in the `tests.toml` files against the tests that are defined in the exercise's canonical data.
-It will then prompt the user to choose whether to include or exclude missing tests, and update the `tests.toml` files accordingly.
-If you only want a quick check, you can use the `--check` option.
+The `sync` command allows tracks to keep `tests.toml` files up to date.
+A plain `configlet sync` performs no changes, and just compares the tests specified in the `tests.toml` files against the tests that are defined in the exercise's canonical data - if there are tests defined only in the latter, it prints a summary and exits with a non-zero exit code.

+To interactively update the `tests.toml` files, use `configlet sync --update`.
+For each missing test, this prompts the user to choose whether to include/exclude/skip it, and updates the corresponding `tests.toml` file accordingly.

 The `configlet sync` command replaces the functionality of the older `canonical_data_syncer` application.